The 365 Blog

 Microsoft released the new AX version a few months ago, a version where the focus is Cloud.
 Currently, we have a Public Cloud, later this year we will get a Private Cloud, and finally, an on-premise solution in 2017.
 The product is also leveraging other Azure based products for their Big Data push: Azure Machine Learning, Azure Internet of Things, Cortana Analytics and Power BI.

 So, back to the question about versioning.
 Yes, it is confusing that the new AX doesn’t have a version like AX7 as they called it for many years.
 However, I truly believe it is the new, big thing in technology.
 It is the AX product we have known for years who can beat SAP and Oracle on price, and still deliver the same functionality.
-Microsoft Dynamics AX can also beat Netsuite on price and functionality.
+Microsoft Dynamics AX can also beat NetSuite on price and functionality.
 Now, it is a complete Cloud architecture solution.
 I have to ask the question, why would you even go on-premise?
 You should stick to what your core business is and let us and Microsoft take care of your ERP.

 That is why the new version can be called AX with no versioning!

-About the Author - Thomas Ajspur
+Thomas Ajspur